Ixcatl/fables_novasophonia/docs/catalog/paths.rst

   .. tab-item:: Rank 3

     | **Simulacrum**
-    | You may choose to give any conjuration you create a lifelike patina, passing as a normal creature without any of the hallmarks of a conjuration.
+    | You may choose to give any conjuration you create a lifelike patina, passing as a normal creature without most of the hallmarks of a conjuration.
 Identifying a *simulacrum* for what it is requires an Insight check at a difficulty of 3.
     | The simulacrum also gains a simple personality, typically controlled by the GM but still heeding all commands as normal.
-If not under your immediate control, it may act as it sees fit, as an ordinary and naive living being with undying fealty towards you.
+If not under your immediate control, it may act as it sees fit even outside of Sense range, as an ordinary and naive living being with undying fealty towards you.

     | **Conceptual Embodiment**
     | When conjuring a creature within Touch range, you may choose to shunt yourself into its form, taking full control of it as an *embodiment*.
-You lose all senses and control over your original body and take the place of the embodiment.
+You replace all senses and control over your original body with those of the embodiment.
 This lasts until it perishes, runs its duration, or is dispelled.
-    | The embodiment inherits your Insight, current Anima, speech, knowledge, mental traits, spells, arts, paths, and proficiencies.
-You embody the conjuration to all intents and purposes, including its attributes and physical (but not mental) traits.
+    | The embodiment inherits your Insight, current Anima, speech, knowledge, mental traits, spells, arts, paths, and proficiencies in place of its own.
+You otherwise become the creature in all intents and purposes, including its attributes and physical traits.
 Its Anima is linked with your original body, and any gains/costs are shared accordingly; when attacking foes in melee with the embodiment, you receive Anima as per normal rules instead.
 When resurrected with Undying Spectres, the embodiment's Vitality is set to 1 as normal, but your Anima remains the same minus the initial cost of the ability.

     | *You gain 1 Conjury slot, and learn how to conjure an additional creature up to 3 slots in cost.*